 The Mexican troops in Bejár

 would fight.
 There was no doubt about that.
-Under Martin Perfecto de Cos they’d
+Under Martin Perfecto

-be no better shots than the average Indian—the
+Individually they might be no better shots than the average Indian—the

 the same county as the target.
-Disciplined fire
+Disciplined fire was another story.

-put a curtain of large chunks of lead in the air and some of it would definitely
+of large chunks of lead in the air and some of it would definitely

 get on somebody.
 “Catching the blue plum”—an euphemism for getting

 hit by a .75 caliber ball from the Napoleonic War surplus English-made

 of debility if not a very painful death.